LIGHTHOUSE PRINCIPLE: CORPORATE REPORTING

-In 2016−17, performance against the Audit Office’s strategic plan was tracked and reported to staff.
+In 2017-18, performance against the Audit Office’s corporate plan was tracked and reported to the Office Executive.
 Lead managers and executive sponsors met quarterly to review milestones and key performance indicators and track progress towards achieving overall outcomes.

 Regular financial and operational reports were presented to the Office Executive, Financial Audit Executive and Performance Audit Executive to monitor our audits and related reporting.
 These were also supported by regular reports on the performance of our Corporate Services function.